LiamKettle/website/content/project/airbnb-algorithm/index.md

 * Guest influence

-To focus on features selectable by users, 7 features were selected as core influencers of AirBnb's recommendation algorithm:
+To focus on features selectable by users, 7 features were selected as core influencers of Airbnb's recommendation algorithm:
 * Price
 * Ratings
 * Number of reviews